-During 2011, a number of individuals acted as third party consultants working principally on the Premier Hb9210 and Tristat instruments.
-The total amount paid to these R&D consultants in 2011 was US\$558,000 (2010: US\$960,000).
+During 2012, a number of individuals acted as third party consultants and contractors; working principally on the Troponin I and Premier projects.
+The total amount paid to these R&D consultants and contractors in 2012 was US\$1,910,000 (2011: US\$558,000).

-Research and Products under Development History
+Research and Products under Development

+History